Access to Health Services

 Improve access to comprehensive, quality health care services.

 Access to comprehensive, quality health care services is important for promoting and maintaining health, preventing and managing disease, reducing unnecessary disability and premature death, and achieving health equity for all Americans.
 This topic area focuses on 3 components of access to care: insurance coverage, health services, and timeliness of care.
 When considering access to health care, it is important to also include oral health care and obtaining necessary prescription drugs.

 Why Is Access to Health Services Important?

-- Gaining entry into the health care system.
+- Gaining entry into the health care system (usually through insurance coverage)

-- Accessing a health care location where needed services are provided.
+- Accessing a location where needed health care services are provided (geographic availability)

-- Finding a health care provider with whom the patient can communicate and trust.2
+- Finding a health care provider whom the patient trusts and can communicate with (personal relationship)2

 These barriers to accessing health services lead to: